Gabriella439/dhall-manual/manuscript/02-Defaults.md

 ## Example usage

-The following configuration illustrates the complete configuration containing both the schema definitions and their use with the record completion operator:
+The following configuration illustrates the complete example containing both the schema definitions and their use with the record completion operator:

 ```haskell
 let Condition = Text